-Throughout this user manual, the keys are shown in capitals letters enclosed between single inverted commas, for example 'MENU'.
+Throughout this User Manual, the labelled keys are shown in capitals letters enclosed between single inverted commas, for example 'MENU'.

-Menu operations are in bold characters listed by keys sequence with the menu names enclosed between inverted commas, for example 'MENU' + "BASIC SETTINGS" + 'ENTER' + "INPUT/OUTPUT" + 'ENTER' means: press the 'MENU' key, using the cursor key to select the Basic Settings menu, press 'ENTER', using the cursor key to select the Input/Output menu and then press 'ENTER'.
+Menu operations are in bold characters listed by keys sequence with the menu names enclosed between inverted commas, for example 'MENU' + "BASIC SETTINGS" + 'ENTER' + "INPUT/OUTPUT" + 'ENTER' means: press the 'MENU' key, using the cursor key select the Basic Settings menu and press 'ENTER', using the cursor key select the Input/Output menu and press 'ENTER'.

-Terms and functions underlined, for example Target, are explained in the Appendix "Terms".
+Terms underlined, for example Mark, are explained in the Appendix "Terms".